ttappr/Tarot-Flashcards/README.md

 # Tarot Trainer
-This is a simple flashcard style app to help memorize the meanings of the Rider-Waite-Smith Tarot deck using the meanings presented by one of the original authors of that particular deck in his book, *The Pictorial Key to the Tarot, A.E.
+This is a simple flashcard style app to help memorize the meanings of the Rider-Waite-Smith Tarot deck using the descriptions presented by one of the original authors of the deck from his book, *The Pictorial Key to the Tarot, A.E.
 Waite, 1910*.
-Pamela Coleman Smith produced the artwork for the deck in collaboration with Waite, and it has remained one of the most popular Tarot decks of all time since.
+Pamela Coleman Smith produced the deck's artwork in collaboration with Waite, and it has remained one of the most popular Tarot decks of all time since.

 Many books have been written covering the meanings of each card from many different angles, such as their relationship to the Zodiac.
 This app doesn't intend to encompass this larger body of work, but to simply focus on Waite's book.
-Taking this approach, users of this app will have a good foundation to continue learning after mastering the meanings presented by one of the deck's original authors.
+Mastering this content can establish a solid foundation the user can build on.

 ## Building
 This project utilizes the WebPack toolchain to produce a minimized bundle along